(PAKKA editing services of manuscripts will comprise the following steps: Most steps are available separately.)1. CRITIQUE/DEVELOPMENTAL EDIT

-A content editor will provide a paragraph-level set of markups on your manuscript, offering corrections, fact checks, pointing out incomplete sections and inconsistencies, and offer advice on smoothing the flow and construction of your chapters, sections and subsections.
+A content editor will provide a paragraph-level set of markups on your manuscript, offering corrections, and fact checks, pointing out incomplete sections and inconsistencies, and providing advice on smoothing the flow and construction of your chapters, sections and subsections.

 A key focus of a content edit will be the tone and voice of your manuscript.
-A content editor must be aware of your target audience to ensure your content (tone) is a good fit for that audience, and that the writing has your voice (and is true to the voices of the character.)
+A content editor must be aware of your target audience to ensure your content (style) is a good fit for that audience and that the writing has your voice (and is true to the voices of the character.)
 (Example: a Malay farmer will not speak in American slang.)

-A content editor will not move your chapters around, but they will move sections or paragraphs around within your chapters, move content to different chapters or delete content entirely.
+A content editor will not move your chapters around, but they will move sections or paragraphs around within your branches, move content to different chapters or delete the content entirely.

 A content editor will help you arrange the furniture (sections and paragraphs) inside those rooms (suggested by the structural editor above) in a pleasing way.